sitegeist/Sitegeist.Stampede/README.md

 The package renders icons based on svg files.
 The rendering is done inline or via an svg sprite that combines all svgs of a collection into one request.

 *Attention: This package use the external svg references for svg-sprites which are not supported in some older browsers.
-Please check this and polyfills like this https://github.com/Keyamoon/svgxuse if needed.*
+Please check this and use polyfills like this https://github.com/Keyamoon/svgxuse if needed.*

 ### Authors & Sponsors